Happier Than Ever: Background and recording

 Eilish released her debut album When We All Fall Asleep, Where Do We Go? (which was also produced by her brother Finneas O'Connell) on March 29, 2019.
 It was met with critical acclaim and commercial success, and spawned the Billboard Hot 100-topping single "Bad Guy", her first number-one on the chart.
 The album and the single helped Eilish win five awards at the 62nd Annual Grammy Awards, including the "big four" Album of the Year, Song of the Year, Record of the Year, and Best New Artist.
 Eilish released a number of singles since the album: the stand-alone "Everything I Wanted" (2019), the James Bond theme song "No Time to Die" (2020), and the Rosalía collaboration "Lo Vas a Olvidar" (2021), the first two of which won Record of the Year and Best Song Written for Visual Media at the 63rd Grammy Awards, respectively.
 In a January 2020 interview, Eilish stated she would begin working on her upcoming second studio album during the year.
 In March, Finneas confirmed this, stating that it would be "pretty pure in its intention" like Eilish's debut, with the two continuing to make the type of music they like to "play live".
 In January 2021, Eilish stated that the album "feels exactly how I want it to", with her not wanting to change a single thing about it.
 Her documentary film, Billie Eilish: The World's a Little Blurry, was released the following month.
 Later in February, Eilish announced the album would have 16 tracks.

-Happier Than Ever was recorded at Finneas' home recording studio, located in the basement of his Los Angeles residence.
+Happier Than Ever was recorded at Finneas's home recording studio, located in the basement of his Los Angeles residence.
 According to Eilish, recording took place between April 1, 2020, and February 16, 2021, in weekly schedules, starting with "My Future" and ending with "Oxytocin".
 The title track was the first song she wrote from the record, dating back to the European leg of her When We All Fall Asleep Tour.
 Eilish revealed that all of 16 songs on the final track listing were the only songs the duo worked on during the album's creation, yet there were two songs, namely "What I Wanna Hear" and "Born Blue", that were omitted from the record since she "just couldn't figure them out".
 In 2024, the singer released "Blue" as the concluding track of her next studio album Hit Me Hard and Soft, which is a mash-up of "Born Blue" and another unreleased song "True Blue".